This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Porter: This is a type of beer made in England with malted barley, hops, yeast, and water.
-I used Stevens Point Brewery Point Milkshake Malt Porter.
+Porter: This is a type of beer made with malted barley, hops, water, and yeast, which are brewed and fermented to develop a dark, roasted flavor.

 Cucumber Slice: This is a cucumber slice that has been thinly cut into wheel shape.